umf-iti-200/umf-iti-200.github.io/data/posts/aws-ec2.md

     yum install git
 </code></pre>

-Note: before installing any new tool/package, please make sure you are "root".
+Note: Before installing any new tool/package, please make sure you are "root".
 If you are not, type <code>sudo su</code> in the terminal/console.

 Confirming by typing "y" in the following prompt: